Chris Alexander (editor): Career

-His 4th feature film (and third in the “Irina” cycle) Blood Dynasty was released to streaming and VOD in 2017.
-The film was later licensed by Darkside Releasing with a special edition Blu-ray release planned for 2022.
+His fourth feature film (and third in the “Irina” cycle) Blood Dynasty was released to streaming and VOD in 2017.
+The film was later licensed by Darkside Releasing for Blu-ray release.

-Alexander's 5th film was Space Vampire, an experimental, psychological and psychedelic “fever dream” with science fiction and horror overtones, shot using 16mm film, toy cameras and digital devices.
+Alexander's fifth film was Space Vampire, an experimental, psychological and psychedelic “fever dream” with science fiction and horror overtones, shot using 16mm film, toy cameras and digital devices.
 Produced by Alexander and Ali Chappell The film was completed in 2020 and was released in 2021 (alongside his 7th feature film Girl With a Straight Razor) by Darkside Releasing.

 Alexander created the Delirium Films label for Full Moon, which yielded his feature films It Knows You’re Alone, Scream of the Blind Dead and Parasite Lady.

 Alexander was one of the directors attached to Full Moon's Deadly Ten project.
-Production began on Necropolis:Legion starring Augie Duke, Lynn Lowry and Canadian actress Ali Chappell. in June 2019 with a release date set for November 29, 2019 on the Full Moon Features streaming channel and on December 2, 2019 on Amazon Prime.
+Production began on Necropolis: Legion starring Augie Duke, Lynn Lowry and Canadian actress Ali Chappell in June 2019 with a release date set for November 29, 2019 on the Full Moon Features streaming channel and on December 2, 2019 on Amazon Prime.
 The film was later re-released in a longer "director's cut" on May 8, 2020 on Amazon Prime and other digital platforms with a DVD release that followed in October, 2020.

+His 2025 experimental vampire film Drakulon was based on his same-named concept record, both of which featured art by Spanish/Canadian painter Suspiria Vilchez.

+Alexander has appeared in dozens of documentaries and produced and/or directed many others, such as When Romero Met Del Toro and Cronenberg: The Early Years.
+In 2025 he began working with John Gore's revived Hammer Films studio, writing and directing feature documentaries under their "Hammer Presents" line.